 A summary of the significant accounting policies we have adopted and followed in the preparation of our consolidated financial statements is detailed in our consolidated financial statements for the year ended December 31, 2003, included in our Annual Report on Form 10-K. Certain of these accounting policies require the use of estimates.
-The following estimates, in our opinion, are subjective in nature, require the exercise of judgment and involve complex analysis: revenue and expense accruals, including power costs, property taxes and crude oil margins, environmental costs, property, plant and equipment and goodwill and intangible assets.
+The following estimates, in our opinion, are subjective in nature, require the exercise of judgment and involve complex analysis: revenue and expense accruals, including accruals for power costs, property taxes and crude oil margins, environmental costs, property, plant and equipment and goodwill and intangible assets.
 These estimates are based on our knowledge and understanding of current conditions and actions we may take in the future.
 Changes in these estimates will occur as a result of the passage of time and the occurrence of future events.
 Subsequent changes in these estimates may have a significant impact on our financial condition and results of operations.

-Management Overview of the Quarter Ended March 31, 2004
+Management Overview of the Six Months Ended June 30, 2004

-We reported net income of \$40.4 million, or \$0.46 per Unit, for the three months ended March 31, 2004, compared with net income of \$33.9 million, or \$0.43 per Unit, for the three months ended March 31, 2003.
-Our Upstream Segment had a particularly strong quarter, primarily due to the benefits of our recent acquisition of the Genesis assets and increased volumes on Seaway Crude Pipeline Company ("Seaway").
-Our Downstream Segment results were impacted by higher pipeline integrity costs, which essentially offset strong revenues from both our refined products and propane businesses.
-We anticipate that our pipeline integrity costs for the remainder of 2004 will be higher than our 2003 costs as we continue to perform pipeline maintenance under our integrity management program.
-Our Midstream Segment benefited from increased volumes on Jonah Gas Gathering Company ("Jonah"), resulting from our recent Phase III expansion, offsetting the impact of reduced volumes on Val Verde Gas Gathering Company ("Val Verde") as a result of the natural decline of coal bed methane production ("CBM").
-We also increased our quarterly distribution from \$0.65 per Unit to \$0.6625 per Unit for the first quarter of 2004.
+We reported net income of \$78.2 million, or \$0.88 per Limited Partner and Class B Unit (collectively, "Unit" or "Units"), for the six months ended June 30, 2004, compared with net income of \$67.9 million, or \$0.86 per Unit, for the six months ended June 30, 2003.
+Net income for the three months ended June 30, 2004, was \$37.8 million, or \$0.43 per Unit, compared with net income of \$33.9 million, or \$0.43 per Unit, for the three months ended June 30, 2004, was 63.0 million for both periods, compared with 57.7 million for the corresponding 2003 periods.
+Our Upstream Segment had a strong six months, with increased transportation volumes on Seaway Crude Pipeline Company ("Seaway") and on our South Texas system, which benefited from our recent acquisition of the Genesis assets in November 2003.
+Our Downstream Segment results for the three months and six months ended June 30, 2004, were impacted by higher pipeline integrity costs of \$2.6 million and \$8.0 million, respectively, which essentially offset increased revenues from both our refined products and propane businesses.
+We anticipate that our pipeline integrity costs for our Downstream Segment for 2004 will be approximately \$3.0 million to \$5.0 million higher than our 2003 costs as we continue to perform pipeline maintenance under our integrity management program.
+Our Midstream Segment benefited from increased volumes on Jonah Gas Gathering Company ("Jonah"), resulting from our recent Phase III expansion, offsetting the impact of reduced volumes on Val Verde Gas Gathering Company ("Val Verde") primarily as a result of the natural decline of coal bed methane ("CBM") production and slower than anticipated infill drilling.
+We increased our quarterly distribution from \$0.65 per Unit to \$0.6625 per Unit for the first quarter of 2004.
+Our second quarter distribution will remain at \$0.6625 per Unit and will be paid on August 6, 2004.

 We are focused on opportunities, challenges and risks that are inherent in our business segments.
 These include the safe, reliable and efficient operation of the pipelines and facilities that we own or operate while meeting increased regulations that govern the operation of our assets and the costs associated with such regulations.
-We are also focused on our continued growth through expansion of the assets that we own and through acquisition of assets that complement the segments in which we operate.
+We are also focused on our continued growth through expansion of the assets that we own and through acquisition of assets that complement our current operations.